rgambord/c99-doc/doc/sections/6/7/2/index.rst

 .. _9899_6.7.2p2:

+.. container:: snum

+   :ref:`2 <9899_6.7.2p2>`

-:ref:`2 <9899_6.7.2p2>` At least one type specifier shall be given in the declaration specifiers in each declaration, and in the specifier-qualifier list in each struct declaration and type name.
+At least one type specifier shall be given in the declaration specifiers in each declaration, and in the specifier-qualifier list in each struct declaration and type name.
 Each list of type specifiers shall be one of the following sets (delimited by commas, when there is more than one set on a line); the type specifiers may occur in any order, possibly intermixed with the other declaration specifiers.

 -  void
 -  char